Torre Colpatria: Competition

 Since 2005, a tower running race takes place on December 8 to climb the nine hundred eighty steps up, where participants, in groups of ten competitors, start every half minute.
 The record time is 5 minutes 11 seconds.
+Since 2010, this race has been part of the TowerRunning World Cup, an annual worldwide circuit that brings together more than 160 climb races in the tallest buildings in the world.
+The competition is the final stop of the circuit and the venue for the final awards ceremony.
+In 2012, it joined the Master Races group, which includes the 18 best climb races worldwide.